elmtree-askmo/cloudcannon-app/content/learn/psychology/discuss-the-role-of-augmentative-communication-as-an-intervention-strategy-for-asd.md

 seo:
   title: QuickTakes | Psychology
   page_description: >-
-    This content discusses augmentative communication as a crucial intervention strategy for individuals with Autism Spectrum Disorder, highlighting various methods like sign language, PECS, and speech-generating devices, their impact on communication skills, and the importance of individualized approaches and support.
+    This content discusses the importance of augmentative communication as an intervention strategy for individuals with Autism Spectrum Disorder, focusing on various methods and their impact on communication skills and social interactions.
   page_keywords: >-
-    augmentative communication, Autism Spectrum Disorder, intervention strategy, verbal communication, sign language, Picture Exchange Communication Systems, PECS, speech-generating devices, communication apps, language development, social interaction, individualization, training and support, misconceptions, communication breakdowns
+    augmentative communication, Autism Spectrum Disorder, intervention strategy, nonverbal communication, sign language, Picture Exchange Communication Systems, PECS, speech-generating devices, communication apps, verbal language development, social interaction, individualized approach, training and support, misconceptions about augmentative communication
 author: QuickTakes
 question: >-
     Discuss the role of augmentative communication as an intervention strategy for ASD.